mne-tools/mne-hcp/README.rst

 ----------------------------------------------------------

 MNE HCP comes with convenience functions such as `hcp.make_mne_anatomy`.
-This one will create an MNE friendly anatomy directory and extracts the head model and coregistration MEG to MRI coregistration.
+This one will create an MNE friendly anatomy directories and extracts the head model and coregistration MEG to MRI coregistration.
 (Yes, it maps to MRI, not to the helmet -- a peculiarity of the HCP data.)
 It can be used as follows: